 Lucky for us, there is a way to make grammar more entertaining.
 And when we're having a good time it's been scientifically suggested that we’re more likely to remember and use new information.

-Note that these activities are aimed at an intermediate level and above – they’ll be more difficult to do if you’re just starting out with a language.
+Note that these games for grammar practice are aimed at an intermediate level and above – they’ll be more difficult to do if you’re just starting out with a language.

 However, you can tinker with them to fit your level if you find an idea you like!